[Guelph, ON – December 23, 2019]

 2 Expected Annual Generation is projected by an independent third-party and is calculated as an expectation of annual output based on analysis of a number of inputs, including historical production, system efficiency, and historical weather data.

 3 MWh: A measurement of energy usage; the amount of energy one would use if keeping a 1,000 kilowatt machine running for an hour.

 4 Estimated Gross Annual Revenue is calculated as: (size of system, measured as kilowatts) x (production factor of system, measured as kilowatt hours generated per kilowatt) x (tariff rate, measured as revenue per kilowatt hour generated)

 5 16% growth was calculated on the basis of added MW/DC power output.

 Press releases are disseminated by Skyline Wealth Management Inc. (“Skyline Wealth”) on behalf of the Issuer as at the date of publication.
 Skyline Wealth does not undertake to advise the reader of any changes.
 Skyline Wealth has not taken any steps to verify accuracy.
+Commissions, trailing commissions, management fees and expenses all may be associated with investments in exempt market products.
+Please read the confidential offering documents before investing.
 Some of the investment products offered by Skyline Wealth are from related issuers.
 A full list of issuers related to Skyline Wealth and details of the relationship between them is available upon request.